Seagate/terraform-provider-lyvecloud/docs/resources/s3_object_copy.md

 * `id` - The `key` of the resource supplied above.
 * `last_modified` - Returns the date that the object was last modified, in [RFC3339 format](https://tools.ietf.org/html/rfc3339#section-5.8).
 * `source_version_id` - Version of the copied object in the source bucket.
+* `tags` - A map of tags assigned to the resource.
 * `version_id` - Version ID of the newly created copy.